Yipara logoYipara

 +

-To help your cat's wound heal faster: keep the wound clean — gently flush with saline 1-2 times daily, prevent licking — use an e-collar consistently (licking is the #1 cause of delayed healing and infection), follow your vet's instructions exactly — complete the full course of antibiotics, keep your cat indoors during healing to prevent re-injury and contamination, ensure good nutrition — a well-nourished cat heals faster, keep the wound dry — avoid bathing, and monitor daily for signs of infection or worsening.
+To help your cat's wound heal faster: keep the wound clean — gently flush with saline 1-2 times daily, prevent licking — use an e-collar consistently (licking is the #1 cause of delayed healing and infection), follow your vet's instructions exactly — complete the full course of vet-prescribed medication, keep your cat indoors during healing to prevent re-injury and contamination, ensure good nutrition — a well-nourished cat heals faster, keep the wound dry — avoid bathing, and monitor daily for signs of infection or worsening.
 Do NOT pick at scabs (they protect the healing tissue), apply random home remedies, let your cat go outside before fully healed, or skip e-collar time because your cat seems annoyed by it.

 How do you know if a cat wound is healing?